Spartanburg, Clinton, Newberry, Columbia, Orangeburg, Goose Creek, Charleston

 Interstate 26 begins in the Tri-Cities Region of Tennessee at U.S. 11W (West Stone Drive), which was the historic northern terminus of Interstate 181.
 I-26 overtook all of I-181 from Kingsport southward to Johnson City, and U.S. 23 from there to the North Carolina state line.
 This stretch includes a winding urban section through Johnson City, where U.S. 19W ties in from the northeast.

 Interstates 26 & 240 combine for 4.2 miles through West Asheville to meet Interstate 40 near Sand Hill.
-This was the original western terminus of I-26.
-South from there, I-26 travels an older freeway to Hendersonville and the Blue Ridge Mountains.
+The exchange with I-40 was the original western terminus of I-26.
+South from there, I-26 travels an older freeway to Hendersonville and the Blue Ridge Mountains, with U.S. 25 rejoining the freeway between Fletcher and East Flat Rock.

 Beyond the split with U.S. 25 south, I-26 spans the Green River along the Peter Guice Memorial Bridge at a height of 225 feet.
-The freeway winds east from there to Howard Gap and Columbus before making its final approach to the Palmetto State at Landrum.
+The freeway then winds eastward to Howard Gap and Columbus before making its final approach to the Palmetto State at Landrum.

 Interstate 26 follows a southeasterly path throughout South Carolina.
-The freeway straddles western reaches of Spartanburg through the Upstate.
+The freeway initially straddles western reaches of the Spartanburg area through the Upstate.
 South from there, I-26 combines with the end of I-385 from Greenville to traverse Sumter National Forest on the drive to Columbia.
 Within the capital city area, I-26 expands to six lanes through to the "Malfunction Junction" cloverleaf interchange with I-20.
-Interstate 126 spurs east from nearby to Downtown while I-26 stays to the west by Columbia Metropolitan Airport (CAE).
+Interstate 126 spurs east from nearby to Downtown Columbia while I-26 stays to the west by Cayce and Columbia Metropolitan Airport (CAE).

 Parallel/Historic U.S. Routes